Skip to main content

 Roles and responsibilities

-Learn about what the University expects from you as a student, as well as what you can expect in return.
+Learn about what the University expects from you as a candidate, as well as what you can expect in return.
 Find guidelines to help you work effectively with your supervisors and carry out responsible research.

 • Meeting expectations